Related ToolsBloomfireConfluenceDocument360NotionFreshdesk

 When Document360 Makes Sense

-If your primary need is a help center, not an internal wiki, Document360 delivers impressive value at $149/month for three project members (unlimited viewers).
+If the primary need is a help center rather than an internal wiki, Document360 delivers impressive value at $149 per month for three project members with unlimited viewers.

 Limitations for Internal Use